TRIUMF's Science Week 2020 will be held during the week of August 17-21, 2020.

 Science Week will be the kick-off event for the development of the 20-year vision for TRIUMF and our community.
 The process will include opportunities to develop and present proposals of new ideas during Science Week and subsequent townhall meetings, topical workshops and other consultation with the community.
 We currently plan to complete the process in the summer of 2021 and by then have a 20-year vision to present to the TRIUMF community, the TRIUMF Board and stakeholders.

-The 2020 TRIUMF Science Week is set for Aug 17-21, 2020, and due to uncertainties surrounding the COVID-19 situation, we are planning to hold the meeting online.
+The 2020 TRIUMF Science Week is set for Aug 17-21, 2020, and will be held online.
+Access information will be made available in the week before the meeting.

 As always, there will be time reserved for the TRIUMF User Group Annual General Meeting.